adamnoto/bali/README.md

 TransactionRules.can?(:accept_new_transaction)
 ```

-Inside a controller or a view; we can do:
+Inside a controller or a view; we can also do:

 ```ruby
 if can? current_user, :update, transaction